blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

  NSERCH:  16  E=     -154.0594564864  GRAD.
 MAX=  0.0000632  R.M.S.=  0.0000311
 ```

 The torsion angles were nearly identical to those when we began flat.
-Obviously the trans conformer prefers to be flat.
+Obviously the *trans* conformer prefers to be flat.
 The very slight perturbations from flat seen in the torsion angles can be attributed to a snapshot of a vibrating molecule.

-For the tweaked trans conformer input file, the energy was found to be –154.0594564864  Hartrees in this case.
-For the optimized flat structure from our very first calculation, we see that the energy is -154.0594565686  Hartrees.
-That works out to an energy difference of 0.0002 kJ/mole (there are 627.5 kcal/mole or 2625.5 kJ/mole in a Hartree).
+For the tweaked *trans* conformer input file, the energy was found to be –154.0594564864 Ha in this case.
+For the optimized flat structure from our very first calculation, we see that the energy is -154.0594565686 Ha.
+That works out to an energy difference of 0.0002 kJ/mole (there are 627.5&nbsp;kcal/mole or 2625.5&nbsp;kJ/mole in a Hartree).

-The energy difference between the flat result of the flat cis input file (-154.0539432855 Hartrees) and the result of the tweaked version (that escaped the “lock” of the perfectly symmetrical flat starting structure, (-154.0551401544 Hartrees) was 3.14 kJ/mole.
+The energy difference between the flat result of the flat *cis* input file (-154.0539432855&nbsp;Ha) and the result of the tweaked version (that escaped the “lock” of the perfectly symmetrical flat starting structure, (-154.0551401544&nbsp;Ha) was 3.14&nbsp;kJ/mole.
 That is not a lot, but it is significant.

-Freezing a Coordinate
+## Freezing a Coordinate

 We can freeze any coordinate in a calculation.
 This kind of calculation is not a true optimization as one length, angle or torsion (or even more than one if you wish) is being held at the initial value while the others are allowed to find the lowest energy possible.
-We could freeze the 4,3,2,1 torsion and allow all the others to settle to what is best.
+We could freeze the `4,3,2,1` torsion and allow all the others to settle to what is best.

-In every coordinate list the `4,3,2,1` torsion was the sixth coordinate in the list.
+In every coordinate list in our input files, the `4,3,2,1` torsion was the sixth coordinate in the list.
 This was established in the `$ZMAT` group that lists the coordinates in order in the `IZMAT(1)` matrix.
-This `IZMAT(1)` matrix was created by the MacMolPlt program we used when we originally built the molecule.
-When you enter a value for the number of `ZMAT` variables in the Input Builder then MacMolPlt will create the `$ZMAT` group.
+This `IZMAT(1)` matrix was created by the *MacMolPlt* program that we used when we originally built the molecule.
+When you enter a value for the number of `ZMAT` variables in the `Input Builder` then *MacMolPlt* will create the `$ZMAT` group.

-## The IZMAT(1) Matrix
+### The IZMAT(1) Matrix

 The `IZMAT(1)` matrix in the input file presented below is a series of numbers separated by commas.
-The white space inserted by MacMolPlt is unnecessary but helps to group each coordinate for the reader.
+The white space inserted by *MacMolPlt* is unnecessary but helps to group each coordinate for the reader.

 The first number encountered is a “1”.
 This means that there will follow two atom numbers that define a bond. `1,2,1` defines a bond between atoms 2 and 1.

-If the next number encountered is a “2” then the program considers the next three values to be the atom numbers that define a bond angle. `2,3,2,1` defines the angle between atoms 3,2 and 1.
-It is also the third element in the list shown and we see that the bond angle 3,2,1 is the third coordinate in the output file data.
+If the next number encountered is a “2”, then the program considers the next three values to be the atom numbers that define a bond angle. `2,3,2,1` defines the angle between atoms 3,2 and 1.
+It is also the third element in the list shown and we see that the bond angle `3,2,1` is the third coordinate in the output file data.

-When the number “3” is encountered at the start of a set then GAMESS looks to the following four values to define the atom numbers in a dihedral or bond torsion angle. `3,4,3,2,1` is the sixth set of values and defines the bond torsion for atoms 4,3,2 and 1.
+When the number “3” is encountered at the start of a set then *GAMESS* looks to the following four values to define the atom numbers in a dihedral or bond torsion angle. `3,4,3,2,1` is the sixth set of values and defines the bond torsion for atoms 4,3,2 and 1.
 This is the central C–C bond torsion.
-It is the sixth set of values in the `ZMAT` list and is the sixth line in the list of `ZMAT` coordinates used in GAMESS.
+It is the sixth set of values in the `ZMAT` list and is the sixth line in the list of `ZMAT` coordinates used in *GAMESS*.
 This sixth coordinate is the coordinate that we want to freeze.

 ```{code-block}
 ---